joelczk/writeups/HTB/Nibbles.md

 |_http-stored-xss: Couldn't find any stored XSS vulnerabilities.
 |_http-wordpress-users: [Error] Wordpress installation was not found.
 We couldn't find wp-login.php
 ```

-## Discovery
+### Gobuster

-First, we will try to find the endpoints and Vhosts of http://nibbles.htb with Gobuster.
+We will try to find the endpoints and Vhosts of http://nibbles.htb with Gobuster.
 However, we were not able to find anything meaninful from the output

 Visiting the website, we are presented with an empty page with the words _Hello World!_.
 However, upon inspecting the source code of the page, we realize that it contains a comment that points to the ```/nibbleblog``` endpoint.